Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

   - The stored key is encrypted in the web part properties and displayed as \*\*\* in the Property Pane.
   However, it will travel in browser requests and can be viewed within the DEV tools > Network > Request headers.

+The web part supports optional integrations with company data.
+These integrations are disabled by default and must be explicitly enabled in the web part settings.

+The integrations available in this release include:
+  - SharePoint Search
+  - Company Users
+  - Local Date and Time
+  - Analysis of an uploaded PDF and summarization of its content
+  - Analysis of uploaded images and description of them

 ### Full-Scale Setup

 ![Data access diagram](docs/data-access-diagram.png "Data access diagram")